Mediavine Review (Should You Make the Switch?)

 If you’re a Mediavine publisher, you’re allowed into their very lively Facebook group.
 Only if you want to, of course.
 The group currently has a few thousand members and is very active.

-The problem with this Facebook group though is that it’s become a bit of a victim of its own success.
-A lot of random things are being posted, often unrelated to Mediavine or advertising.
+The problem with this Facebook group is that it’s become a victim of its success.
+So many random things are being asked and posted by publishers, often unrelated to Mediavine or advertising.

 Some people go to this group as soon as they have an issue with their blog, or if they have a random SEO or Pinterest question.
-And in most of these cases, this leads to fruitful discussions.
+At times, this leads to fruitful discussions.

 Mediavine publishers Facebook group